muratk3n/thirdwave/en/2019/08/twin-deficits.md

 *Transcript taken from the video*

-Within the United States of course itself an increasing anxiety and discontent begins to emerge in response to the increasingly obvious fiasco of the policy in Afghanistan, in Iraq, and what this does I would argue is to help to shape a macroeconomic critique of the political economy, the geopolitics, the geoeconomics of the Bush administration.
+[Before 2008 crisis] Within the United States of course itself an increasing anxiety and discontent begins to emerge in response to the increasingly obvious fiasco of the policy in Afghanistan, in Iraq, and what this does I would argue is to help to shape a macroeconomic critique of the political economy, the geopolitics, the geoeconomics of the Bush administration.

-This [analysis] is very powerful it's very influential, and these are people [Dems, Rubinites, Clinton pukes] who are in fact predicting a crisis, but they're projecting the wrong crisis.
+This [analysis] is very powerful it's very influential, and these are people [Dems, Rubinites, Clinton pukes] are in fact predicting a crisis, but they're projecting the wrong crisis.

 But nevertheless the influence of this group, Democratic Party aligned